Phoenix: (602) 283-3800

 Prenuptial agreements are for individuals who want to have more control on how their assets and income are ultimately allocated in the event of a divorce.

 We will often get individuals who are more established in their lives.
-These clients have assets that they want to protect.
-This is likely because many people are tending to get married later on in life.
+They have assets that they want to protect.
+This has become common because many people are tending to get married later on in life.

-Individuals that have significant assets and income that they want to protect, certainly don’t want to leave it to the court system as to what happens in the event of a divorce.
-We often prepare a prenuptial agreement is for individuals who have taken time to build their estates and to build themselves as professionals.
+Individuals that have significant assets and income to protect, certainly don’t want to leave it to the court system as to what happens in the event of a divorce.
+We often prepare a prenuptial agreement for individuals who have taken time to build their estates and to build themselves as professionals.

 On the other hand, we also prepare for a fair number of individuals who own their own businesses.
 For those clients, this is planning on how to preserve their business assets.

-Of course, sometimes clients hire because they have been married before and they see the result of going through a divorce.
+Of course, sometimes clients hire because they have been married before and they know how divorces can go.
 They want to preserve their assets, and they don’t want to have a court making decisions because perhaps they’ve had a negative experience in the past.

 We treat premarital agreements like marital settlement agreements.
 We take them seriously and make sure they are detailed.